 Serene pleasant-sounding glass & pottery chime with the ancient symbol of Anu.

-I hand-rolled this 4" clay disc (10cm) and carved it with the ancient Cuneiform symbol, fired, then glazed with various glazes and fired once again.
+I hand-rolled this 4" clay disc (10cm) and carved it with the ancient Cuneiform symbol, fired, then glazed and fired it using the Raku technique which brings out the unique colouring and metallic flash

 **Only one model has been made, unique creation, what you see in the photo is what you will receive.
 Colour will vary in intensity from PC monitor to smartphone screen.**